Skip to main content

 Intended Population

-Franklin is intended for use on genomic data obtained from individuals undergoing genetic testing in various clinical contexts.
+Franklin is intended for use on genomic data obtained from individuals undergoing genetic testing in various contexts.

 Type of Specimen(s) Required